 - Variation: Subtly change the brightness and volume level of every note.
-This makes the instrument more natural sounding.
-It als serves to avoid machine-gun effects when notes are played repetitively. - Velocity Curve: controls the dynamics. - Brightness: controls the relative level of a sample's harmonics. - Detune: control the pitch of the patch.
+This makes the instrument sound more natural.
+It also serves to avoid machine-gun effects when notes are played repetitively. - Velocity Curve: controls the dynamics. - Brightness: controls the relative level of a sample's harmonics. - Detune: control the pitch of the patch.

-Tip: When a libary is opened in the Sampler the patch with the latest file time stamp will be loaded.
+Tip: When a library is opened in the Sampler the patch with the latest file timestamp will be loaded.
 So you can open the patch editor and click Save to make the current patch the default one.